 Human papillomavirus (HPV) is a virus almost everyone will be infected with at some point in their lives.
-HPV is spread through sexual contact even when an infected person has no signs or symptoms.
+HPV is spread through intimate contact even when an infected person has no signs or symptoms.
 In most cases, HPV goes away on its own and people infected with the virus never knew they had it.
 However, when HPV does not go away, it can cause health problems such as genital warts and cancer.
 Cancer often takes years to develop after a person is infected with HPV.
 HPV associated cancers include: cervical, vulvar, vaginal, anal, penile and oropharyngeal (throat).
 The best way to prevent contracting the most common types of HPV is to receive the HPV vaccine series.
 HPV vaccine is CANCER PREVENTION!

 Bethany Kintigh RN, BSN

 Immunization Program Manager

 Use the "Contact Us" page to submit questions online